No roars at Augusta as Masters to be played without fans - WHIZ News

 “We look forward to the day when we can welcome all of our patrons back, hopefully in April 2021.”

-He said all tickets will be honored for next April, and the club would contact ticket holders and those who have applied for tickets in April sometime next month.
+He said all tickets will be honored for next April, and the club would contact ticket holders and those who have applied for tickets for next April’s Masters sometime next month.

 Golf is coming off its first major without fans last week at the PGA Championship.
 The U.S. Open, moved from June to Sept.
 17-20 because of the pandemic, previously announced it won’t have spectators at Winged Foot.